iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.howwefeel 4 reviews"/>
 </p>

+> I got a new phone so this isn't the true amount of times I've checked in.
+I try to check in at least once a day.
+I look forward to check in.<br> :date: __2021-05-17 22:43:18__

 > It is basic and alliws me to provide a rough description of my health status.
 But does not allow for individual or personal answers.
 Not everyone fits into the options provided.
 Example.
 I select cough every day.
 But would like a personalized option of explaining that it is medication induced.the choices are a bit too constraining.
 Sometimes I am forced to choose one that is not accurate<br> :date: __2021-04-17 18:03:39__